Top of page

 First of all, talk to your consultant about what treatments are suitable for you.
 Even if a treatment has been approved for use in your type of lymphoma, it might not be right for you.
 Your consultant can give you advice based on your individual circumstances.

 Occasionally, you might be able to access a treatment before it is available for routine use on the NHS.
-The main ways to do this are through the Cancer Drugs Fund or the Early Access to Medicines Scheme.
+The main ways to do this are through the Cancer Drugs Fund or Early Access to Medicines Scheme.
 In exceptional circumstances, your consultant might be able to apply for individual funding on your behalf.
+However the criteria for this are very strict and it is only rarely successful.

 The Cancer Drugs Fund